 Results have been presented from numerical simulations of the flat-space nonlinear Maxwell-Klein-Gordon-Dirac equations with a spontaneously broken symmetry and repulsive boson-fermion interaction.
 The findings build upon historical vortex research \cite{Nielsen_197345_Original,MBHindmarsh_1995,deVega_PhysRevD.18.2932,deVega_ClassicalVortexSolution,Kleidis_ChargedCosmicStrings,Gleiser_PhysRevD.76.041701,SHELLARD_1988262,RUBACK_1988669,MORIARTY_1988411,Myers_PhysRevD.45.1355,Dziarmaga_PhysRevD.49.5609,Abbott_PhysRevD.97.102002,Helfer_PhysRevD.99.104028,Pillado_PhysRevD.100.023535} and complement other work that has explored fermionic bound states within vortices \cite{Nohl_PhysRevD.12.1840,Jackiw_1981681_ZeroModes,Kleidis_ChargedCosmicStrings,Lozano_PhysRevD.38.601} by including massive Dirac fermions similar to those explored widely in the context of condensed matter physics \cite{Krasnov_BFHModelHilbertSpace,Bukov_PhysRevB.89.094502,Milczewski_PhysRevA.105.013317,Greiner_OpticalLattice1,Greiner2_PhysRevLett.87.160405,Fehrmann_200423,Cramer_PhysRevLett.93.190405,Albus_PhysRevA.68.023606,Lewenstein_PhysRevLett.92.050401,Wehling_02012014,Classen_PhysRevB.93.125119,Ye_MassiveDiracKagome,Yang_MassiveDirac,Lin_PhysRevB.102.155103}.

 Massive fermion bound state solutions have been shown to exist in the cores of scalar vortices when a repulsive boson-fermion interaction is present.
-Closed-form solutions were obtained that determined the dispersion relation and relationship between the interaction strength $\kappa_m$, effective fermion mass $\kappa_d^{-1}$, and width of bound state $\sigma$, for approximate solutions when sufficiently contained within the scalar vortex and when the fermion number density did not significantly perturb the spontaneously broken vacuum of the condensate.
-Numerical solutions to the stationary equations of motion were then obtained that confirmed the existence of bound states and demonstrated where the closed form approximations ceased to be valid.
-The stationary bound state solutions were then time-evolved and demonstrated stability until the fermion number density significantly changed the vacuum expectation value of the condensate, $\bar{\psi}\psi\rightarrow \kappa_m^{-1}$.
+Closed-form solutions were obtained that determined the dispersion relation and relationship between the interaction strength $\kappa_m$, effective fermion mass $\kappa_d^{-1}$, and width of bound state $\sigma$, for approximate solutions when sufficiently contained within the scalar vortex and when the fermion field strength did not significantly perturb the spontaneously broken vacuum of the condensate. { The effective mass $\kappa_d^{-1} \propto m_\F$ determines the mass gap, while the interaction strength $\kappa_m$ determines the energy band of allowed states.
+When considered in the context of typical bulk parameters, the predicted mass gap and energies of bound states were shown to be comparable to those observed in gapped Dirac materials \cite{KUMAR_2014S136,Fischer_ArmchairGraphene}. } Numerical solutions to the stationary equations of motion were then obtained that confirmed the existence of bound states and demonstrated where the closed form approximations ceased to be valid.
+The stationary bound state solutions were then time-evolved and demonstrated stability until the the fermion field was strong enough to significantly change the vacuum expectation value of the condensate, $\bar{\psi}\psi\rightarrow \kappa_m^{-1}$.

-Simulations of head-on collisions of fermion bound states in vortices were conducted for a range of fermion number densities and boost velocities.
-For low fermion number densities, head-on scattering closely resembled traditional right angle scattering \cite{SHELLARD_1988262,RUBACK_1988669,MORIARTY_1988411}, but solutions still deviated from perfect right angle scattering due to Coulombic interactions between the charged fermion field and the magnetic field of the scalar vortex, resulting in the impact parameter dynamically moving away from zero.
-As one increases fermion number density, there are distinctly different behaviors for low and high velocity scattering.
+Simulations of head-on collisions of fermion bound states in vortices were conducted for a range of fermion field strengths and boost velocities.
+For low fermion field strength, head-on scattering closely resembled traditional right angle scattering \cite{SHELLARD_1988262,RUBACK_1988669,MORIARTY_1988411}, but solutions still deviated from perfect right angle scattering due to Coulombic interactions between the charged fermion field and the magnetic field of the scalar vortex, resulting in the impact parameter dynamically moving away from zero.
+As one increases fermion field strength, there are distinctly different behaviors for low and high velocity scattering.